Caring for Your Child with Pertussis

-• it causes long coughing spells that makes it hard for infants and children to eat, drink, or even breathe.
+• It causes long, intense coughing spells that makes it hard for infants and children to eat, drink or even breathe.

-• about 1 in 100 infants with pertussis dies because of pneumonia or brain damage
+• About one in 400 infants with pertussis dies because of pneumonia or brain damage.

-• a child can be sick with pertussis for 2 to 3 months
+• A child can be sick with pertussis for two to three months .

 What are the symptoms of pertussis?

-Your child may cough so much that he:
+Your child may cough so much that they:

-Check out the video below to hear what whooping cough sounds like.
+Check out this video from the Mayo Clinic to hear what a whooping cough sounds like.

 If you suspect your child has pertussis, take them to:

-To diagnose Pertussis, your health care provider will take a swab of your child’s nose and test it.
+• To diagnose pertussis, your health-care provider will take a swab from your child’s nose and test it.

-• If antibiotics are prescribed, your child should take all the medication, even if she seems better.
+• If antibiotics are prescribed, your child should take all the medication, even if they seem better.

 Tips for comforting your child: